emma-sax4/emmasax4.info/_blog_posts/time-zones-utc-and-javascript-oh-my.md

 ---

-EDIT: Since writing this blog post, I've moved my default branch to be `main`, instead of `release`.
+EDIT: Since writing this blog post, I've moved my default branch to be `main`, instead of `release` and/or `source`.
 I originally named it `release` because the documentation I was following named it that, but realized later that the name `main` fit my workflow better.
 Also, I've moved my `master` branch to be called `gh-pages`, and I've updated this blog post accordingly.